dibelogrivaya/DBChatAvatarView/README.md

 # DBChatAvatarSample

-DBChatAvatarView is a control which allow you to create group avatar such as that for a chat.
+Sample for DBChatAvatarView - a control, which allow you to create group avatar such as that for a chat.

 ![Sample screen](https://github.com/medinaonly/DBChatAvatarSample/blob/master/Screens/SampleScreen.png)